 The series will include two sessions each month, culminating in a conference in March.

-Register now to participate in the first webinar.
+Register now (link deleted) to participate in the first webinar.
 Look for future links on both social media and in the School Leader Update.

 Licensure renewal credit is available for those who want it.
 To register, individuals will need to log into the AEA Learning Online website using their current user name and password.
 If a new account is created, the course will not be accessible until the following business day.

 The purpose of the first webinar is to provide information to educators on the impact of racism on students of color, and how participants can unintentionally contribute to the problem and actively contribute to the solution.
 Attendees will be given concepts, resources and tools to aid them as they explore their own behaviors and commit to the process of creating more racially inclusive educational environments.

 For planning purposes, participants should also put down on their calendars two other already scheduled webinars:

 - Oct.
 8, 3 to 4:30 p.m., featuring the Department’s Attorney Thomas Mayes, who will present “COVID-19: Class Disparities”;